dclbas/LMS_Controls/example_commands.md

 - **Pause** intent, pauses the named player.
   - "Pause player" or "Pause the mediaroom" or "Pause the kitchen"
 - **Set** intents are structured as follows:  "Set [volume, sleep timer, shuffle, repeat, player, source] to [value, time, on / off, player name, music source]".
 The set command values get stored in HA and are used as defaults unless specified directly in the intent.
-  - "Set volume to 30" or "Set volume to 50 in the kitchen"
+  - "Set volume to 30" or "Set volume to 50 in the kitchen" - Volume setting is 0 to 100
-  - "Set sleep timer to 30 minutes" or "Set sleep timer to 45 minutes in the bedroom"
+  - "Set sleep timer to 30 minutes" or "Set sleep timer to 45 minutes in the bedroom" - timer setting is 0-60 minutes
   - "Set shuffle on" or "Set shuffle off in the kitchen"
   - "Set repeat on" or "Set repeat off in the mediaroom"
   - "Set player to the garage"